Neonize/kontexti/README.md

    IMPORTANT:
    - You must have an OpenAI account and API key for the similarity calculation to work.
 If you don't have one, sign up at https://openai.com/ and create an API key.
+   - The API key is only used server-side in the API route, ensuring it's not exposed to the client.
    - Keep your API key secret!
 Never commit your `.env.local` file to version control or share it publicly.
    - If you accidentally expose your API key, immediately revoke it and generate a new one from your OpenAI account dashboard.